How to Make Homemade Eggnog

 Eggnog has been around since at least Elizabethan times, and American colonists continued the tradition thanks to the availability of dairy products and easy access to rum and whiskey.
 No one knows the exact origins of the word nog.
 Some historians speculate that it comes from the word noggin, meaning a small wood mug.
 Others say nog refers to a strong variety of beer, which was used in Old World versions of the beverage.
 Regardless of the history, eggnog today includes these basic ingredients: milk and/or cream, eggs, sugar, nutmeg, and often a liqueur such as brandy or rum.

 Just as there is a dramatic taste difference between homemade ice cream and the purchased variety, there is a difference between homemade eggnog and the stuff sold in cartons.
 A batch of eggnog takes about 15 minutes to make; it can be prepared a day ahead and chilled.
-Follow this classic recipe to get you started, or try the lower-fat or alcohol-free versions.
+Follow our classic eggnog recipe to get you started, or try the lower-fat or alcohol-free versions.
 One recipe makes seven (4-ounce) glasses of eggnog and is easy to double for entertaining.
 You can also use eggnog to flavor other foods, like Christmas cookies and desserts.

 Tip: If the egg mixture gets too hot or boils during cooking, the eggs can scramble or curdle.
 If this happens, pour it through a fine-mesh sieve and continue as directed.